aboodabdo347/The-Last-Battle/README.md

 ### Teams:

 - Characters: There are three types of characters: infantryman, tank, and sniper.
-Each has a unique damage output: 5 for the infantryman, 30 for the tank, and 10 for the sniper.
+Each has a unique damage output: 5 for the infantryman, 30 for the tank, and 10 for the sniper, also, they need to cooldown: 5 seconds for infantryman, 20 for the tank and 10 for the sniper.
 - Format: 10 vs 10 combat.
 (AI enemies may add more players to win the battle)
 - Control: Players deploy forces against AI-controlled enemies.
 - AI Behavior: Characters exhibit intelligent behaviors, choosing the closest enemy for combat.